MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify.md

     If you selected a label, click **Apply** and wait for the **Work finished** message to see the results.
 Then click **Close**.

-If you change your mind about the classification, or later need to modify your settings, simply repeat this process with your new classification choice.
+If you change your mind about the label you chose, simply repeat this process and choose a different label.

 The classification that you specified stays with the file, even if you email the file or save it to another location.
 ## Other instructions